phdiep2003/AWS_Lambda_Hackathon_Journal/README.md

 ### How We Used AWS Lambda

-The app uses AWS Lambda to handle GPT-powered journal analysis.
+The app uses AWS Lambda to handle Gemini-Powered journal analysis.
 When a user submits their journal entry and clicks **"Analyze with AI"**, the frontend sends a POST request to an API Gateway endpoint, which triggers a Lambda function.
 This Lambda function:

 1. Receives the journal entry
-2. Sends the text to OpenAI's GPT API
+2. Sends the text to Google's Gemini API
 3. Formats the response (emotion, themes, summary, prompts)
 4. Sends the result back to the frontend for display and storage